ietf-wg-wimse/draft-ietf-wimse-arch/draft-ietf-wimse-arch.md

 * Decision outcome (authorized/denied)
 * Security context claims
 * Delegation/impersonation metadata (if present)

+To avoid inadvertent disclosure of sensitive information, workloads and services generating audit logs MUST NOT log secrets such as bearer tokens, private keys, or passwords.
+If logging of credential-related data is necessary for diagnostic or policy purposes, these values MUST be redacted, hashed, or otherwise sanitised to prevent misuse.

 WIMSE systems SHOULD ensure audit logs are tamper-evident and securely stored.
 Logs may be forwarded to centralized security information and event management (SIEM) systems to enable compliance, threat detection, and incident response.